0xPolygonHermez/zkevm-node/README.md

 - (JSON) RPC: an interface that allows users (metamask, etherscan, ...) to interact with the node.
 Fully compatible with Ethereum RPC + some extra endpoints specifics of the network.
 It interacts with the `state` to get data and process transactions and with the `pool` to store transactions
 - Pool: DB that stores transactions by the `RPC` to be selected/discarded by the `sequencer` later on
 - Trusted Sequencer: get transactions from the `pool`, check if they are valid by processing them using the `state`, and create sequences.
-Once transactions are added into the state, they are immediately available to the `broadcast` service.
+Once transactions are added into the state, they are immediately available through the `rpc`.
 Sequences are sent to L1 using the `etherman`
-- Broadcast: API used by the `synchronizer` of nodes that are not the `trusted sequencer` to synchronize the trusted state
 - Permissionless Sequencer: *coming soon*
 - Etherman: abstraction that implements the needed methods to interact with the Ethereum network and the relevant smart contracts.
 - Synchronizer: Updates the `state` by fetching data from Ethereum through the `etherman`.
-If the node is not a `trusted sequencer` it also updates the state with the data fetched from the `broadcast` of the `trusted sequencer`.
-It also detects and handles reorgs that can happen if the `trusted sequencer` sends different data in the broadcast vs the sequences sent to L1 (trusted vs virtual state)
+If the node is not a `trusted sequencer` it also updates the state with the data fetched from the `rpc` of the `trusted sequencer`.
+It also detects and handles reorgs that can happen if the `trusted sequencer` sends different data in the rpc vs the sequences sent to L1 (trusted vs virtual state)
 - State: Responsible for managing the state data (batches, blocks, transactions, ...) that is stored on the `state SB`.
 It also handles the integration with the `executor` and the `Merkletree` service
 - State DB: persistence layer for the state data (except the Merkletree that is handled by the `Merkletree` service)
 - Aggregator: consolidates batches by generating ZKPs (Zero Knowledge proofs).
 To do so it gathers the necessary data that the `prover` needs as input through the `state` and sends a request to it.
 Once the proof is generated it's sent to Ethereum through the `etherman`